kostastepetes/kostastepetes/README.md

 <h1 align="center">Hi there 👋, my name is Kostas Tepetes <img height="40" src="https://emoji.gg/assets/emoji/2576-tick.gif"></h1>
 <h3 align="left">Passionate about being creative on the internet and building projects in the Web as a Frontend Developer, with an eye for UI/UX Design.
-Skilled in HTML5, CSS3, SCSS/SASS, Bootstrap, Material UI, Tailwind CSS, JavaScript, TypeScript and React.JS</h3>
+Skilled in HTML5, CSS3 (SCSS/SASS, Bootstrap, Tailwind CSS), JavaScript/TypeScript (basic JQuery), React.js and Vue.js</h3>

 - :mortar_board: I’m currently studying **Computer Science & Engineering @ University of Patras**